colames/Bio709_GQProject/Bio709_GQProject/Bio709_project_final.md

 ## Introduction

 G-quadruplexes (GQs) are nucleic acid secondary structures that form in G-rich sequences.
 To form, they require 4 G-tracts of 3-6 G's separated by no more than 7 nucleotides each.
 The goal of my research project is to uncover the regulatory roles of these structures in *Streptomyces*.
-We are interested in studying GQs in *Streptomyces* because they are extremely GC-rich organisms (>70%), and they likely have many GQ-forming sequences in their genomes, but nothing is known about how these might affect the expression of the associated gene.
+We are interested in studying GQs in *Streptomyces* becasue their extremely GC-rich genomes (>70%) means that they likely have many sequences with the potential to form GQs, yet nothing is known about how these structures might affect gene expression in these organisms.
 We have already searched the genomes of several *Streptomcyes* species and found ~2,500 of them in each species.
 For this project, I have three main research questions:
 1. Is the actual number of GQ sequences found greater than what we would expect to find by chance given the G-C content of *Streptomyces* genomes?
 2. How many of the GQ sequences that we've identified are found in UTRs?
 3. Is the number of GQ sequences in UTRs greater than the number we would expect to find by chance in these regions?